1961-08-23 USA Ranger 1

 Zaso cover with a paste-on cachet of Ranger 1, postmarked at Port Canaveral, August 23, 1961.

-A parking orbit gives engineers time to calculate a much more accurate trajectory for the spacecraft to follow to the moon.
-Ranger 1 made it into low earth orbit.
-Its engines, which were supposed to re-ignite after 13 minutes and burn for 90 seconds, only burnt for a few seconds and then shut off.
-The spacecraft eventually re-entered earth's atmosphere after completing 111 orbits.
+A parking orbit allows engineers to calculate a more precise trajectory for the spacecraft's journey to the Moon.
+Ranger 1 successfully entered a low Earth orbit, but its engines, intended to re-ignite after 13 minutes and burn for 90 seconds, only fired for a few seconds before shutting off.
+The spacecraft ultimately re-entered Earth's atmosphere after completing 111 orbits.

 Photo: Launch of Ranger 1 on August 23, 1961.